Support for people with limited work experience who are finding it hard to get work and their partner gets an income support payment.

-Your eligibility and the amount you are paid can be affected by things including:
+Your eligibility and the amount you’re paid can be affected by many things.

 - whether you provide us with information such as identity documents and your tax file number

-- whether you are a member of a couple
+- whether you’re a member of a couple

 - how many dependent children you have

-- whether your circumstances change while you are getting a payment
+- your circumstances changing while you’re getting a payment

 - how much rent you pay and whom you pay it to